 Additionally, set appointments are seen as tentative by professionals in Mexico until they are officially confirmed, which is something businesses should keep in mind throughout the hiring process.

 Similar to the U.S., Mexicans generally recognize an eight-hour working day with 3 different shifts, day shift, night shift, and a mix.
 Each shift is treated slightly differently based on the hours worked and the time of day.
 Federal Labor Law in Mexico mandates the following holidays: Jan.
 1, Feb.
 5, Mar.
 21, May 1, Sept.
 16, Nov.
 20 and Dec.
 25. Additionally, every six years workers are given a holiday on Dec.
 1 to recognize the inauguration of a new president.

 Beyond these specific working hours, manufacturers in Mexico must also recognize that workers rely on public transportation, which can sometimes be unreliable.
 As a result, business owners must accommodate and expect some delays.

 In recent years, the Mexican government has worked hard to eliminate discrimination in the workplace.
 While Mexico's Federal Labor Law of 2012 aimed to protect women and LGBT workers as well as eliminate sexual harassment, there is still some discrimination.
 In fact, The U.S. Department of Labor recently announced it awarded $1.3 million to help implement Mexican employment discrimination laws.
 Similar to the U.S., workplace discrimination is a major legal issue manufacturers in Mexico must remain cognizant of avoiding.

 Manufacturing in Mexico is a wise, strategic move for most businesses.
-However, to get this most of this opportunity, companies must be prepared to adapt to different standards and labor laws.
+However, to get the most of this opportunity, companies must be prepared to adapt to a different cultural understanding and labor laws.